MichaelArriaga/Portfolio/src/pages/blog/google-domains-and-github-pages/how-to-connect-your-google-domain-to-a-github-pages-site.md

 ---
-slug: '/blog/google-domains-and-github-pages'
+slug: "/blog/google-domains-and-github-pages"
-path: '/blog/google-domains-and-github-pages'
+path: "/blog/google-domains-and-github-pages"
-date: '2018-02-14'
+date: "2018-02-14"
-title: 'How to connect your google domain to a github pages site'
+title: "How to connect your google domain to a github pages site"
+description: "How to connect your google domain to a github pages site"
-readtime: '30 min read'
+readtime: "30 min read"
+thumbnail: "./preview-card.png"
-tags: 'Google Domains, Github Pages'
+tags: "Google Domains, Github Pages"
 ---

 <!--